 The Commissioner may investigate any matter where the environment has been or may be adversely affected.
 The public are open to raise a concern in cases when they do not believe a matter has been appropriately dealt with.

-- A regional council,
+- regional council

-- A city or district council,
+- city or district council

-- A government ministry or department
+- government ministry or department.

 Raising a concern

 If you have contacted the public agency responsible and are not satisfied with its response you can raise your concern with the Parliamentary Commissioner for the Environment.
-A brief outline of your concern can be submitted to us via email or letter (contact details below).
+A brief outline of your concern can be submitted to us by email or letter (contact details below).
 We will request details of your concern if the Commissioner decides to investigate further.

 Whether or not an environmental investigation results from a matter of public concern is at the discretion of the Commissioner.
 The office is only small and though we will not be able to act on or investigate all complaints, we still take note of all concerns raised and value all community input.